some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Requests/Subscriptions entries shall not be triggered cyclically but shall be triggered by Offer entries, which may be sent cyclically.
+Requests/Subscriptions entries shall not be triggered cyclically but shall be triggered by Offer entries, which are sent cyclically.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_77